-If you want to find out more about manipulating space with tone and colour, my colour lesson, 5 gives you a lot more background and inspiration:
+If you want to find out more about manipulating space with tone and colour, my colour lesson 5, gives you a lot more background and inspiration:

-I hope this has inspired you to consider the use of dark colours – remember when decorating, it is often about the mood you want to create rather than the depth of colour.
+I hope this has inspired you to consider the use of dark colours.
+Remember when decorating, it is often about the mood you want to create rather than the depth of colour.
 Consider this before you even start looking at paint charts.

 Like the idea of using black and white together?
 I have more information in this post:

 Related: Monochromatic colour schemes – Black and White

 You should always start an interiors project with a mood board.
 I have a free e-book in my Free Resource Library for you to download which guides you through how to put a mood board together.
 I also have lots of other comprehensive checklists and e-books to help you with your next new build, renovation or decorating project.

 I also offer online colour consultations for those of you who are stuck with finding the right colour or finish for your home.
 Find out more here.